RCS vs SMS: The ultimate comparison guide

 Rich media cards

-Including rich content such as images, GIFs, audio and video files, documents, and location information in offer messages is both visually appealing and increases the chances of recipients clicking through and the interaction resulting in a conversion.
+Including rich content such as images, GIFs, audio and video files, documents, and location information in offer messages is visually appealing and increases the chances of recipients clicking through and interacting with the offer, resulting in a conversion.

 Extended metrics

-Tracking messaging performance such as open/seen rate, CTRs and interaction with the message.
-Detailed campaign metrics that help in the planning of future activities to improve conversion rates over time and optimize future communications.
+Detailed campaign metrics, such as tracking messaging performance such as open/seen rate, CTRs, and interaction with the message, help in planning future activities to improve conversion rates over time and optimize future communications.

 Longer messages